Los Angeles Drug Crime Attorney

 CALIFORNIA DRUG LAW

 California has some of the most complex illegal drug and controlled substance laws in the country.
-In California, a person can be charged for a variety of activities related to illegal drugs, including:
+A person can be charged for a variety of activities related to illegal drugs:

 - Possession (for personal use or sale)